SteveDunn/Vogen/README.md

 ### How do I debug the source generator?

-To test the source generator,  install the Roslyn SDK and then.
+To test the source generator,  install the Roslyn SDK.

-To test in VS, you'll have a new 'launch profile':
+After that, in VS, you'll now have a new 'launch profile':

 ![image showing the new launch profile for Roslyn](/docs/img/2022-02-13-05-45-54.png)